HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image213.png)

-Special notes:

-- The virtual IP parameter Keepalived is recommended to be configured when the cluster mode is the master/slave compute nodes (ignored in a single compute node), and it needs to be current actual.

-- When some parameters are modified, there will be a suspended prompt message, as follows:

-> axIdleTransactionTimeout -> 0 means never timeout.
+> !Note
 >
-> statisticsUpdatePeriod -> 0 means no data persistence.
+> The virtual IP parameter Keepalived is recommended to be configured when the cluster mode is the master/slave compute nodes (ignored in a single compute node), and it needs to be current actual.
 >
-> dropTableRetentionTime -> 0 means no retention.
+> When some parameters are modified, there will be a suspended prompt message, as follows:
 >
+> - axIdleTransactionTimeout -> 0 means never timeout.
+> - statisticsUpdatePeriod -> 0 means no data persistence.
+> - dropTableRetentionTime -> 0 means no retention.
-> deadlockCheckPeriod -> 0 means not enable.
+> - deadlockCheckPeriod -> 0 means not enable.
+> - maxUserConnections -> 0 means unlimited.
+> - VIP -> No filling or the format is not IPv4 means that this item is empty.
 >
-> maxUserConnections -> 0 means unlimited.
+> For frontConnectionTrxIsoLevel, if enableXA is set to true, the parameter drop-down box will be grayed and the option READ UNCOMMITTED will not be available.
 >
-> VIP -> No filling or the format is not IPv4 means that this item is empty.

-- For frontConnectionTrxIsoLevel, if enableXA is set to true, the parameter drop-down box will be grayed and the option READ UNCOMMITTED will not be available.

-- If there is a compute node failure, the failed compute node will not be displayed in the compute node selection box.
+> If there is a compute node failure, the failed compute node will not be displayed in the compute node selection box.
+>

-- In the DR mode, idcId and idcNodeHost need to be configured. idcId configures the ID of IDC.
+> In the DR mode, idcId and idcNodeHost need to be configured. idcId configures the ID of IDC.
 1 is for the master center and 2 is for the DR center.
 1 is set by default.
+>

-- If the DR mode is not enabled in haMode, "master/slave" will be displayed when the compute node is a single compute node or a master/slave compute node, and "cluster" will be displayed when it is a multi-node.
+> If the DR mode is not enabled in haMode, "master/slave" will be displayed when the compute node is a single compute node or a master/slave compute node, and "cluster" will be displayed when it is a multi-node.

 #### Enable master configDB